 - Crabgrass grows where the soil has been depleted of nutrients and is low in calcium.

-- Dandelions indicate poor soil that is low in calcium but high in potassium.
-Luckily, they can still make a yummy snack!
+- Dandelions indicate poor soil that is low in calcium, but high in potassium.
+Luckily, they can also make a yummy snack!
 Check out our dandelion recipes.

 Bitter dock might grow if you’ve planted near a swampy area.